maksim-estonia/qc-prep/notes.md

 The NETMOD working group has completed work to define a "human-friendly" modeling language for defining semantics of operational data, configuration data, notifications, and operations, called YANG.

-> YANG (Yet Another Next Generation) is a data modeling language for the definition of data sent over network management protocols such as the NETCONF and RESTCONF.

 ### Operations

 The base protocol defines the following protocol operations: